Information Security Policy

 2. OBJECTIVES

-he Information Security Policy is established as the high-level document that formalises the different security action guidelines adopted by PONS, and which shall be discussed in greater detail in the corresponding security regulations drawn up for such purposes.
+The Information Security Policy is established as the high-level document that formalises the different guidelines for action in the field of security adopted by PONS, and which will be developed in greater detail in the corresponding security regulations drawn up for this purpose.

 Under this premise, the Information Security Policy therefore focuses on the following main objectives: